Last Updated on March 5, 2023 by Victor Queiroz

 On the same line, the more structured, researched, and informative the document, the greater the chances of obtaining a Visa.

-For this reason, although it is not mandatory, many entrepreneurs prefer to carry out market research in Portugal before preparing the Business Plan.
+For this reason, although it is not mandatory, many entrepreneurs prefer to conduct market research in Portugal before preparing the Business Plan.

 There are companies in Portugal that assist the entrepreneur in preparing the Business Plan.
 Viv Europe is one of them.
 We have experts to guide you and help you prepare the best Business Plan with ease.